-Can You Bring Climbing Gear on Planes?
+Can You Bring Climbing Gear on a Plane?
+TSA Rules for Carry-On and Checked Bags

 Rock climber with climbing gear